aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-encryption_sdk.rst

 Step by step
 ------------

-First, let's make sure the encryption SDK is set up as a dependency correctly.
+First, let's make sure the Encryption SDK is set up as a dependency correctly.

 .. tabs::